-(f) Immediate Sanctions; Loss of Liberty or Termination from Program protocols of the program, the court, for good cause, may impose an immediate sanction on a participant, except that if the participant is considered for the imposition of a sanction involving the loss of liberty or termination from the program, the participant shall be afforded notice, an opportunity to be heard, and the right to be represented by an attorney before the court makes its decision.
-If a hearing is required by section (f) of this Rule and the participant is not represented by an attorney, the court shall comply with Rule 4-215 in a criminal action or Code, Courts Article, §3-8A-20 in a delinquency action before holding the hearing.
+(e) (f) Immediate Sanctions; Loss of Liberty or Termination from Program

+In If permitted by the program and in accordance with the protocols of the program, the court, for good cause, may impose an immediate sanction on a participant, except that if the participant is considered for the imposition of a sanction involving the loss of liberty or termination from the program, the participant shall be afforded notice, an opportunity to be heard, and the right to be represented by counsel an attorney before the court makes its decision.
+If a hearing is required by this section (f) of this Rule and the participant is unrepresented not represented by counsel an attorney, the court shall comply with Rule 4-215 in a criminal action or Code, Courts Article, §3-8A-20 in a delinquency action before holding the hearing.